In Depth Baby Product Reviews Led by a Pediatrician

 We spent lots and lots of time reading to determine which books are must-haves and have qualities that match various reading levels.

-Easy Readers vs. Chapter Books
+Easy Readers vs. Chapter Books for Kids

 Our lineup includes books ranging in difficulty, and we suggest selecting books that match your child's skill level yet provide enough challenge to help them progress their skills.
 Easy reader books share common similarities, like larger font and simplicity through shorter sentences and vocabulary, repetition, and illustrations; these qualities collectively provide context clues for the reader.
 Your child will gain reading fluency and confidence as they strengthen their reading skills.